songroger/songroger.github.io/_posts/2020-09-07-office-password-recovery.markdown

 categories: code
 ---

-1. Hash file
+1.Hash file

 Use `john`[^footnote1] to get the hash file.

 `python john.py 2020.docx >hash.txt`

-2. Hashcat[^footnote2] to crack the password
+2.Hashcat[^footnote2] to crack the password

 Example commands for hashcat: